mashroorhssn/Neural-Network-Comparison-Ames-Housing-/README.md

 1.  **Random Forest is the superior choice**, offering higher accuracy ($30k error vs $55k error) and greater stability with less tuning.
 2.  **Deep Learning requires careful architecture:** Simply adding layers failed.
 Success was only possible when we specifically addressed stability using Batch Normalization.

-This analysis satisfies the course requirement to comparing models and exploring the "black box" nature of hyperparameter tuning and neural architecture design.
+This analysis compares models and explores the "black box" nature of hyperparameter tuning and neural architecture design.